angux94/Exp_Rob_Lab_ass2/README.md

   - NORMAL: Main state in which the robot walks randomly until the "play" command arrives and goes to PLAY state, if not, goes to SLEEP state.
   - SLEEP: The robot goes to the sleep position and rests for a while, afterwards wakes up and goes to the NORMAL state.
   - PLAY: The robot plays until the "stop" command arrives locating the ball with the camera.
 When the playing stops goes to NORMAL state again.

+The robot will switch between states depending on the commands received.
+  - 'play' will switch from NORMAL to PLAY
+  - 'stop' will switch from PLAY to NORMAL
+  - 'wait' (not input by the user) will switch from NORMAL to SLEEP, and recursively from SLEEP to NORMAL

 Messages
 ----------